Education in Taiwan: Elementary school

-Like middle schools, students are typically assigned to the elementary school closest to their registered place of residence.
+Like junior high schools, students are typically assigned to the elementary school closest to their registered place of residence.
 This leads some parents to file their children's household registration with other relatives or friends for the purpose of sending their children to what are perceived as better schools.

 Junior high school

 Junior high school spans grades 7 through 9 and is the last half of compulsory education.
 Junior high students typically focus on preparing for the national senior high school entrance exams at the end of 9th grade.
 School ends around 5PM, but students often stay in school later for quizzes and additional exam preparations.